 Income Protection:

-The critical insight: You're 2-3 times more likely to become disabled than die prematurely.
+The critical insight: For working-age Australians, extended inability to work due to injury or illness is a higher-probability event than death during the same period.
 Income Protection is statistically more likely to be claimed, but Life Insurance addresses a more catastrophic scenario (leaving dependents without support).

 For most Australian families: You need both